dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    the disposition may at any time take place.
 We may create temper, but we cannot create strength.

-   While the literature of England preserves an honorable rank among the nations of Europe, her national character is most miserably suffering in the world through her newspapers.
+   While the literature of England preserves an honourable rank among the nations of Europe, her national character is most miserably suffering in the world through her news-papers.
 The most barefaced perfidiousness, the most abandoned principles are daily propagated.
-A total disregard to all the obligations of national faith and honor are publicly professed.
+A total disregard to all the obligations of national faith and honour are publicly professed.
-   Instead of that true greatness of heart, that calm grandeur of sentiment, that generous disdain of vulgar littleness that ought always to accompany the disputes of nations, scarcely anything is to be seen but mean abuse and low scurrility.
+   Instead of that true greatness of heart, that calm grandeur of sentiment, that generous disdain of vulgar littleness that ought always to accompany the disputes of nations, scarcely any thing is to be seen but mean abuse and low scurrility.
 This is not the case in any other country in the world but England.